AWS Client VPN: Default route gets sucked into VPN

 Conclusion

-AWS Client VPN is a useful service, but under certain conditions it has the ability to force all traffic through the VPN.
+AWS Client VPN is a useful service, but under certain conditions it forces all traffic through the VPN.

 This is due to the "redirect-gateway block-local" directive being pushed automatically.

-By adding pull-filter ignore "redirect-gateway block-local" to your client configuration, you can achieve split tunneling, which routes only necessary traffic through the VPN and routes communication to the Internet via your local network.
+By adding the pull-filter ignore "redirect-gateway block-local" to your client configuration, you can achieve split tunneling, directing only necessary traffic through the VPN and communication to the Internet via your local network.